 This chart helps you understand the overall quality and strength of the analyzed domain’s backlink profile.
 The more domains with a high Authority Score, the better.

 If you analyze your competitor, this might also help you to identify opportunities for link building.
-Click on the number representing the strongest domains (14 domains on the screenshot below), and you'll see the exact list of them.
-You can outreach to them to get a new backlink.
+Click on the number representing the strongest domains (14 domains in the screenshot below), and you'll see the exact list of them.
+You can reach out to them to get a new backlink.

 - Text links are simply hyperlinks within text.
 These are the most common forms of links on the internet.